-The area in recent peat production is bare peat.
-However substantive areas of Kilaranny are recolonising or have been for a number of years, with resultant pioneering vegetation now in situ.
-In addition, some parts of the site were used as a Eucalyptus forestry trial.
+The area in recent peat production is bare peat. however substantive areas of Kilaranny are recolonising or have been for a number of years, with resultant pioneering vegetation now in situ.
+In addition, some parts of the site were used as an Eukalytus forestry trial, and much of the land area included within the current Bog Boundary is stabilised.